aparnnaH/travel_journal/README.md

 ### Passport Stamps

 - Digital passport collection driven by country stamp metadata.
+- Collection Ledger progress with collected, unissued, region, and seal counts.
 - Locked and unlocked stamp states.
 - Asset-ready stamp rendering with SVG/PNG artwork and texture layers.
 - Deep links such as `/passport?stamp=...` can highlight a specific stamp.